 Second, we accept at-will employment for its economic benefits.
 The ability to hire and fire freely boosts overall economic growth and employment, benefitting everyone.
 If employers could only fire for good cause, think of how reluctant they would be to hire in the first place.
 At-will employment also encourages employee mobility, which increases competition.

 But this gets to the other side of the deal: at-will employment has to be a two-way street.
 Just as employers can fire for any reason, or for no reason, employees have to be free to say “take this job and shove it.”
 Not only that, employees must be able to leave and work for a competitor (unless there is a reasonably limited non-compete).
 That’s the balance that makes at-will employment work.

 The basic problem in Buc-ee’s was that the employer tried to upset this balance.
 Buc-ee’s wanted to have its beef jerky and eat it too: we can fire you any time for any reason, but we’re also going to make it cost-prohibitive for you to decide to leave.

 This was just too much for the Houston Court of Appeals.
 You can’t always get what you want.

-Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
+Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
 As a litigator he drives around Texas a lot and loves stopping at Buc-ee’s.